- Achillies Tendinopathy

 - Rest the affected area for at least the first 48 hours.
 You may require crutches to avoid putting weight on your leg.

 - Ice can help to reduced swelling and inflammation.
-Only use for 20 minutes at a time but do not apply ice directly to the skin.
+Only use for 20 minutes at a time and do not apply ice directly to the skin.

 - Compression can help to prevent additional swelling.
 Wear an elastic compression bandage and remove for sleeping.